The Pesticide Problem

 Organic Pest Management

 Mechanical Control: Includes a wide variety of tools that remove, trap or exclude garden pests.
-These methods include copper tape for slugs, yellow sticky traps for fungus gnats, or even hand-picking.
+These methods include copper tape for slugs, yellow stickies for fungus gnats or even hand-picking.

-Biological Pesticides: Usually pest specific, these are either living organisms (parasites, predators, and pathogens) or are the toxins produced by them.
-Biological pesticides have very little or no effect on beneficial insects, and are safe for the environment.
+Biological Pesticides: Usually pest specific, these are either living organisms (parasites, predators and pathogens) or are the toxins produced by them.
+Biological pesticides have very little or no effect on beneficial insects and are safe for the environment.
+Bacillus thuringiensis, Bt for short, is a natural occurring, soil-borne biopesticide that has been used since the 1950s.

-Soaps, Oils and Abrasives: These controls are broad-based in their actions and include products that dehydrate or smother pest insects (diatomaceous earth, insecticidal soap, horticultural oil).
+Soaps, Oils and Abrasives: These controls are broad-based in their actions and include products that dehydrate or smother pest insects (diatomaceous earth, insecticidal soap).
 They are generally considered “natural” and degrade quickly in the environment.
 However, they are NOT selective.
 Take precautions when using around beneficial insects.

-Botanical Insecticides: Derived from plants, these organic pesticides provide a quick “knock down” to a large number of garden pests.
+Botanical Insecticides: Derived from plants, these natural pesticides provide a quick “knock down” to a large number of garden pests.
 They are powerful insecticides, but non-selective and will harm beneficial insects.
-A major advantage of botanical insecticides: they usually biodegrade much more quickly than their chemical cousins.
+A major advantage of botanical insecticides: they biodegrade much more quickly than their chemical cousins.